-These views are welcome at any time but are specifically sought as part of their annual review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
+These views are welcome at any time but are specifically sought as part of their annual review, if they are in receipt of an EHC Plan, as part of their review meeting and at the end of a targeted intervention.
 We ask all pupils to contribute to the setting of their own targets.